“Buy now pay later” is phrase that has sent young people into a fast fashion frenzy.

 The app promotes itself for its no interest fees or late charges.
 Approval for the app depends on a ‘soft’ credit check.
 According to Klarna, it is open about the fact that non-payment will affect a customer’s credit score.
 But what about late payment?
 Out of the 21 people I asked who use the app, over half were oblivious that paying late will have an impact on their credit score.

-Naomi Owens, a 21 year-old student said “I have been late with a payment before, I forgot about it and didn’t know it could affect my credit score until I did a credit check and saw it was really low, I haven’t used the app since”.
+Naomi Owens, 21, student said “I have been late with a payment before, I forgot about it and didn’t know it could affect my credit score until I did a credit check and saw it was really low, I haven’t used the app since”.

-22 year-old student Eleanor Thomas said, “They didn’t send me any reminders- they should make it more clear”.
+Eleanor Thomas, 22, student said: “They didn’t send me any reminders- they should make it more clear.”

-Anna, a 21 year-old graduate, shared, “I wasn’t aware it could affect my credit score and I have been late with payments in the past, I’m worried now”.
+Anna, 21, graduate, shared: “I wasn’t aware it could affect my credit score and I have been late with payments in the past, I’m worried now.”

 Words: Tia Jones